 Duration: longer intervals, up to 10 minutes

 Zone 4 is where it gets tricky.
-Of all 5 heart rate training zones this one is the most dangerous.
+Of all 5 training zones this one is the most dangerous.

 It’s at this point that most over-training happens.
 Inspired by professional athletes, people push themselves to the limit without giving the body enough time to recover and supercompensate.
 This puts a lot of stress on the body, killing mitochondria they’ve worked so hard to build.